Equilibris/dissertation/proposal.typ

 == `List` special example (2025-10-25 2w 2025-11-7)

-An early step would be to familizarise myself with using the bisimilarity features given by the `M` type.
+An early step would be to familiarise myself with using the bisimilarity features given by the `M` type.
-This is to see how pheasable it is to prove equivilences of two `M` types with a simple functor.
+This asses pheasability to prove equivalences of two `M` types with a simple functor.

 == Univariate `M` (2025-11-8 2w 2025-11-21 + (CAT exam) + 2025-12-05 3w 2025-12-23)

 After a special example I would move over to the univariate example.
-This will be much easier than the multivariate case as I dont have to suffer with `Typevec`s.
+This will be much easier than the multivariate case as I don't have to suffer with `Typevec`s.

 == Multivariate `M` (2025-12-26 4w 2026-01-23)